 How Much do Solar Panels Cost?

-On average, a domestic solar panel system costs anywhere between £5,000 to £10,000.
+A domestic solar panel system costs anywhere between £5,000 to £10,000.
 This cost varies based on the number of panels, depending upon your energy consumption.

 Solar Panel Prices for Different System Sizes